corona-warn-app/cwa-website/blog/2021-08-05-kacheln/index.md

 layout: blog
 ---

-Using the new statistic tiles, you are now able to get a quick overview of the confirmed new infections, the warnings by app users, the 7-day incidence and the 7-day r value.
+Using the statistic tiles, you are now able to get a quick overview of the confirmed new infections, the warnings by app users, the 7-day incidence and the 7-day r value.
+In this blog post, these numbers are explained in more detail.

 <!-- overview -->